jimkang/render-audio/README.md

 # render-audio

 Given an audio buffer or audio file blob, add a waveform rendering and a media player to the page.
+[Here is a demo.](https://jimkang.com/render-audio)

+## Usage

+    npm i render-audio

+Then, in your code:

+    import { renderAudio } from 'render-audio';

+    renderResultAudio({
+      audioBuffer: myAudioBuffer,
+      containerSelector: '.the-container-that-the-waveform-and-player-should-be-in',
+      leftColor: 'red',
+      rightColor = 'purple',
+      waveformWidth: 1280,
+      waveformHeight: 200,
+      onError: error => console.error(error)
+    });

+If you have a blob of an audio file instead of and audio buffer, pass it in the `blob` property and leave out the `audioBuffer` property.

+The waveform canvas elements added or updated will have the classes `waveform-0` and (if it's a stereo signal) `waveform-1` and both of them will have `waveform` so you can get at them in CSS. e.g.:

+    .waveform {
+      border: dashed 2px #555;
+    }

 ## Running the demo